We are governed by an independent board.

 The role of the board is to ensure the proper, efficient and effective performance of the Corporation’s functions.

-The Minister for Agriculture and Water Resources and the Minister for Finance appoint the board of the Corporation.
+Minister for Agriculture, Drought and Emergency Management as well as the Minister for Finance appoint the board of the Corporation.

 Ms Karen Smith-Pomeroy was appointed Chair of the Regional Investment Corporation board in March 2020.